-NOTE – In this and the following figures, the OAIS is represented as a multi-port device following the arrangement of figure 6-1.
+NOTE – In this and the following figures, the OAIS is represented as a multi-port device following the arrangement of Figure 6-1.
 In each case, a two-Archive federation is shown for simplicity, although the concept can be extended indefinitely.